akuefler/akuefler.github.io/fovea_documentation.md

 The following functions are defined and called inside Fovea, but are left empty.
 They as hooks where users can patch in some additional behavior to Fovea functions that often require tailoring.

 _user\_update\_func:
 Called in _shape\_GUI.update()_ .
 Since _update_ is used to translate context objects, overriding _user\_update\_func_ with a custom function can be used to trigger events or calculations whenever a user moves a context object.
-For an example see (ISSUE: link? spike sort blog)
+For an example see the spike sorting blogpost.

 _user\_pick\_func:
 Called in _diagnosticGUI.pick\_on()_.
 Although only one object can be set as the selected object at a time, a user might want to highlight other objects or perform calculations whenever one object is picked. _user\_pick\_func receives the pick event, from which properties can be retreived (such as event.artist for the picked artist).
-For an example see (ISSUE: link? spike sort blog)

 _make\_gen_:
 Called in _diagnosticGUI.setup\_gen()_.
 Takes as input a dictionary of model parameters (@param pardict) and a model name (@param name) and creates a new generator model if one does not already exist.
 For an example, see examples/bombardier/fovea_game.py.